rahul-kh01/Expense-analyzer/README.md

-# expense-tracker-api
+# Expense-Tracker-API

 REST API for tracking expenses.

 A RESTful API created using Spring Boot.
-We have used PostgreSQL as the relational database and JdbcTemplate to interact with that.
-Apart from this, we have used JSON Web Token (JWT) to add authentication.
-Using JWT, we can protect certain endpoints and ensure that user must be logged-in to access those.
+We have used PostgreSQL as the relational database and JdbcTemplate to interact with it.
+Additionally, JSON Web Token (JWT) is used for authentication.
+JWT helps protect certain endpoints, ensuring that users must be logged in to access them.

 ## Used Tools and Technologies:

-      Spring Boot 3.0.10
+- Spring Boot 3.0.10

   >. spring-boot-devtools
-      >.
-Spring-boot-starter-jdbc
+  >. spring-boot-starter-jdbc
   >. spring-boot-starter-web
   >.
 JSON Web Token (JWT)

-      DataBase
+- DataBase

-      >.postgresql
+  >. postgresql

-      Tools
+- Tools

   >.
-STS(Spring tool suite)
+STS (Spring Tool Suite)
   >.
 PostMan

 ## Setup and Installation